rdtsc/microcontest-solutions/readme.md

 #### Task: `mc init`

-The `mc init` task is responsible for creating solution boilerplate files which currently include the following actions:
+The `mc init` task is responsible for creating solution boilerplate files and currently includes the following actions:

 - Solution directory creation in `./src` based on the problem's ID.
 - Creation of an initial Markdown readme with the problem's HTML description